FlyingWhalesHQ/flying-whales-blog/_posts/2023-03-06-markov-recurrent-network.md

 ## GRU - Gated recurrent unit

 A GRU is similar to LSTM cell in which it has gates and a thread of memory.
 There is one gate to control which part of data should be recalled from the memory and which part should use the current input.
 It is a simplified LSTM.
+Follows is a GRU net for electric production data:

 ```python